 401(k) and pensions are typically divided by a qualified domestic relations order

 Typical divorce settlements put a private 401(k) and pension through a qualified domestic relations order (called a QDRO for short).
+The United States Department of Labor has a detailed pamphlet on QDROs.
 Our firm brings in an outside and independent lawyer whose expertise is preparing such documents (our firm does not prepare them).
 The QDRO gives instructions (through a court order) to the Plan provider regarding the community and separate property aspects of the 401(k) or pension.
 Rules regarding military or public related retirement plans may vary and we don’t discuss them in this article.

 IRAs are typically divided by a roll over